Progressive Discipline

 Discipline letters will remain on an employee’s record for 12 months.
 Should the similar inappropriate behavior recur, within a 12-month timeframe, the employee may progress to the next level of discipline.

 An employee is expected to have sustained improvement while on progressive discipline.
 Should an employee be away from work for an extended and continuous period of time under any Vanderbilt University leave policy, the disciplinary action step may be extended equal to the time the employee was on leave.
-Extending progressive discipline should be done in consultation with Human Resources.
+Extending progressive discipline should be done in consultation with People Experience.

 Impact of Written or Final Progressive Discipline Warning